How to accept cryptocurrency payments as a business (2026 Guide)

 Meeting customer demand

-As we read in our introduction, more and more people want to pay in cryptocurrency.
-This is especially true in emerging countries, where financial exclusion rates are high.
-Businesses that offer consumers popular cryptocurrencies at the checkout are likely to be more competitive in these markets.
+As noted in the introduction, more people want to pay with cryptocurrency, especially in emerging countries where financial exclusion rates are high.
+Businesses that offer popular cryptocurrencies at checkout are likely to be more competitive in these markets.

 Fast, always-on settlement